-- 107. In past consultation, Chorus has stated its concern about its inability to recoup the levy through increased prices, and requested that the Commission allow it to pass on the cost of the TDL levy in prices for its regulated copper services. - 108.
-In developing our TDL methodology, we considered and consulted on the ability of Chorus to pass through the levy in its wholesale prices. - 109.
+- 113. In past consultations, Chorus has raised concerns about its inability to recoup the levy through increased prices, and requested that the Commission allow it to pass on the cost of the TDL levy in prices for its regulated copper services.36 - 114.
+In developing our TDL methodology, we considered and consulted on the ability of Chorus to pass through the levy in its wholesale prices. - 115.
 As before, we do not consider that the price of regulated services should be determined via the TDL process.
-We maintain the view presented in our 2011/12 LAD, 2012/13 LAD and 2013/14 LAD that:
+We maintain the view presented in our 2011/12 LAD, 2012/13 LAD 2013/14 LAD and 2014/15 LAD that: 37, 38, 39